radcamp/radcamp.github.io/Brisbane2025/setup.md

 and saved it in the `work` directory, so you can run the installer from there.

 ```
-bash ./work/BlackRockData2/Miniconda3-latest-Linux-x86_64.sh
+bash ./work/Miniconda3-latest-Linux-x86_64.sh
 ```
-During the miniconda installation push the space bar until prompted and
+During the miniconda installation follow these directions:
-then:
+* Push Enter at the first prompt
+* Push `q` to exit the license agreement
 * Type 'yes' to acknowledge the license agreement
-* Push 'enter' to confirm the install location (`/home/jovyan/miniconda3`)
+* Push Enter to confirm the install location (`/home/jovyan/miniconda3`)
 * Type 'yes' to initialize conda

-After it's finished type 'exit' and then open another terminal.
+* After it's finished type 'exit' and then open another terminal.

 Your prompt  should now look like this:

 ```
 (base) jovyan@493222dbc32d:~$